d3vr/bookworm/README.md

-Bookworm | Simple mini-site for books
+Bookworm | Mini-site qui présente le roman de George Orwell, 1984.
 ========

 **Bookworm** is an open-source, easy to use mini-site to display basic information about a book.